Viasat/halite/doc/how-to/arbitrary-expression-refinements-j.md

-## Arbitrary Expression in Refinements
+## Arbitrary expression in refinements

 How to write arbitrary expressions to convert instances.